O-Phenylenediamine

 o-Phenylenediamine (OPD) is an organic compound with the formula C6H4(NH2)2.
 This aromatic diamine is an important precursor to many heterocyclic compounds.
+OPD is a white compound although samples appear darker owing to oxidation by air.
 It is isomeric with m-phenylenediamine and p-phenylenediamine.

 Preparation

-Commonly, 2-nitrochlorobenzene is treated with ammonia and the resulting 2-nitroaniline, whose nitro group is then reduced:
+Commonly, 2-nitrochlorobenzene is treated with ammonia to generate 2-nitroaniline, whose nitro group is then reduced: